The slug club

 Severus had drawn his wand out of his pocket.
 Still looking at the woman’s eyes, he pointed it at her throat, and threw in the most vicious slug vomiting charm he could.
 It was not as satisfying as a proper curse, but curses took a toll on you, and Regina Blazen wasn’t worth the energy.
 So, this one would do.
 The woman collapsed with a delightful expression of pain, and shock, and horror, as she started to expell the slimy things out of her throat.

-« You’re not pretty enough to be that stupid. » he grinned.
+« You’re not pretty enough to be that stupid. »

 -You would think someone as rich as Aethelind Gaunt would have friends, now, wouldn’t you? »